 The focal point of Grant Grove, the General Grant Tree is the third largest in the world at nearly 50,000 cubic feet, almost 300 feet tall and has the largest base diameter of any tree in the world at more than 40 feet.
 Named in 1867 for General and President Ulysses S. Grant, proclaimed the "Nation's Christmas Tree" in the 1920s by President Calvin Coolidge, and honored as a living national shrine in memory of Americans lost during wars by President Dwight D. Eisenhower, the General Grant Tree is one celebrated sequoia!

 Kings Canyon Visitor Center

 In Grant Grove Village, three miles east from the Big Stump Entrance on Highway 180, the Kings Canyon Visitor Center serves as a compelling introduction to the "trinity of treasures" in Kings Canyon National Park: giant sequoia groves, the canyon lands, and the High Sierra.
 Books, maps, gifts and educational materials for sale.

 Cedar Grove Visitor Center

-Highway 180, 30 miles east of Grant Grove.
-Next to Sentinel Campground on the floor of Kings Canyon.
-Open Memorial Day through Labor Day, Cedar Grove Visitor Center is located on Highway 180, 30 miles east of Grant Grove and next to Sentinel Campground.
+Cedar Grove Visitor Center is located on Highway 180, 30 miles east of Grant Grove, and next to Sentinel Campground on the floor of Kings Canyon.
+It's open Memorial Day through Labor Day.
 The center provides information on the attractions in the Cedar Grove area, ranging from guidebooks and maps to educational materials and first-aid treatment.